andris9/registry-manager/README.md

 -   Users with the `publish` tag can are allowed to publish packages.
 -   Users with the `bot` tag can not log in to the manager interface.

+Package access uses Verdaccion configuration (so anonymous access is possible if allowed).
+Package publishing is only allowed to users with `admin` or `publish` tags.
+Verdaccio configuration about publishing is ignored.

 ## License

 **ISC**